 Both ovens offer similar and unique features.
 However, we do believe that Viking ranges win this one just because of their smart features.
 You can view the temperature of your food through your phone.
 Wolf offers something similar, with all things said.

 The price can differ depending on which one you get, but in general, Viking tends to cost less than Wolf.
 It’s up to you if you believe that Wolf’s extra cost is worth it.

 So, who wins?
 We would give a slight edge to the Wolf gas range.
-They offer more modes of cooking, they have an electric mode, and they have several other features as well.
+They offer more modes of cooking, they have an electric model, and they have several other features as well.
 However, we could also make the argument for Viking.
-Honestly, if you are looking for a high end gas range, when it comes to Viking vs Wolf, both work quite well.
+Honestly, if you are looking for a high-end gas range, when it comes to Viking vs Wolf, both work quite well.

 We hope this article allowed you to make a better decision.
 In these trying times, sometimes you want a killer range, and both of these deliver.
-Good luck on your search.
+Good luck with your search.